 But what if glue parameters weren’t so obfuscated?
 That’s the question our team of engineers and developers asked.
 Dressler Automation has years of experience working with some of the biggest names in automotive engineering, so we understand the problem.
 As we worked towards the release of RoboLive®—our software solution for robotic quality assurance and commissioning—we came up with the answer.

 In RoboLive®, glue parameters are displayed right alongside the paths on the CAD model of each part.
 Engineers can see all data points in real-time without needing to look at the actual code, making it easy to ensure that the robots’ actual movements are in line with the design documentation.
 And when something’s not right, it’s easy to see exactly what to correct and where to do it: RoboLive®’s visualization tools let you view data for each specific robot, program, and production line.

 Glue parameter visualization is a powerful tool that will save manufacturers a lot of time and money: With traditional methods, errors in glue programing could take days to correct, making mistakes costly and updates impractical.
 RoboLive® is changing the game.
 For the first time, engineers can view gluing instructions in 3D and evaluate programming instantly.
 When changes are made or fixes implemented, the results can be reviewed at a glance.
-That means delivering better quality products with less downtime and less money spent—and that’s why RoboLive® is trusted by industry leaders like Volkswagen and SpaceX.
+That means delivering better quality products with less downtime and less money spent—and that’s why RoboLive® is trusted by industry leading automotive and components manufacturers.